jtblin/kube2iam/README.md

       --metrics-port string                   Metrics server http port (default: same as kube2iam server port) (default "8181")
       --namespace-key string                  Namespace annotation key used to retrieve the IAM roles allowed (value in annotation should be json array) (default "iam.amazonaws.com/allowed-roles")
+      --cache-resync-period                   Refresh interval for pod and namespace caches --deal-with-duplicate-ip-in-cache       Queries the k8s api server when the pod's cache contains more than a pod with the same IP
-      --cache-resync-period                   Refresh interval for pod and namespace caches --namespace-restriction-format string   Namespace Restriction Format (glob/regexp) (default "glob") --namespace-restrictions                Enable namespace restrictions
+      --namespace-restriction-format string   Namespace Restriction Format (glob/regexp) (default "glob") --namespace-restrictions                Enable namespace restrictions
       --node string                           Name of the node where kube2iam is running